personium/setup-vagrant/README.md

 	\* If your network is under a proxy server, please do proxy settings for vagrant and Ansible before running `vagrant up`.
 	[How to Setting in proxy environment](How_to_Setting_in_proxy_environment.md ""),

-5. Verify your personium.io is up and running.
+5. Verify your Personium is up and running.

 	```bash
 	$ curl -X POST "https://localhost:1210/__ctl/Cell" -d "{\"Name\":\"sample\"}" -H "Authorization:Bearer example_master_token" -H "Accept:application/json" -i -s
 	```

-	If personium.io works fine , 201 response is returned as below.
+	If Personium works fine , 201 response is returned as below.
 Cell is successfully created!

 	```bash
 	HTTP/1.1 201 Created